NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Forestall Curse.md

 * * *

-You've learned to forestall the effects of your curse somewhat.

-If the next action you use is to cast a revelation spell, the severity of your curse doesn't increase.
+You've learned to hold back your curse.
+If the next action you use is a cursebound ability, your [[Conditions/Cursebound|Cursebound]] value doesn't increase

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*